-In addition, proposals that demonstrate strong collaborations (both internally and externally) as well as branch out to new Astrophysical Transient science areas are particularly encouraged.
+Proposals that demonstrate strong cross-disciplinary collaborations and networking (both internally and externally) are particularly encouraged and will receive preferred funding and runtime.

 2.2 Space Science

 Space is one of the six leadership areas of the SoS pillar, and is also connected to the NPF pillar.
 The SoS strategy document lists goals for Space, and the topics chosen should relate to them.
 Space is also relevant to some of the goals of the Nuclear Event Characterization leadership area of the SoS pillar.